hayageek/jquery-upload-file/README.md

 ###maxFileSize
 Allowed Maximum file Size in bytes.

+###maxFileCount
+Allowed Maximum number of files to be uploaded

 ###returnType
 Expected data type of the response.
 One of: null, 'xml', 'script', or 'json'.
 The dataType option provides a means for specifying how the server response should be handled.
 This maps directly to jQuery's dataType method.
 The following values are supported: